Sai Tamhankar: Recognition in Hindi films and web series (2018–present)

 In 2024, Tamhankar alongside Chandekar played the title character in romantic drama Sridevi Prasanna, in which she girl who comes from a filmi family in search of love marriage.
 Kalpeshraj Kubal of The Times of India noted "Sai's eyes speak a thousand words even in scenes that she has no lines in."
-She next starred as a supportive police officer named SS Jasmeet Kaur in the Netflix crime thriller film Bhakshak which was based on the Muzaffarpur shelter case.
+She next starred as a supportive police officer in the Netflix crime thriller film Bhakshak which was based on the Muzaffarpur shelter case.
 Hindustan Times' Monika Kukreja wrote "Tamhankar as SSP Jasmeet Kaur is a very thoughtful addition to the cast, and she brings intensity and gravitas to the story."
+That same year, she starred alongside Ashutosh Gowariker in the crime-thriller web series Manvat Murders.
+Based on a true crime case from 1972, the series examined seven brutal murders in a rural Maharashtra town, with Tamhankar playing Samindri, a subdued, emotionally torn young woman entangled in the family’s silence surrounding the crimes.
+Reviewing the show, Deepa Gahlot of Rediff.com wrote, "Tamhankar, as the reluctantly obedient sister, gets the better scenes and gives an excellent performance."
+This was followed by action-oriented roles in Aditya Sarpotdar’s mystery thriller series The Secret of the Shiledars and Netflix’s crime drama series Dabba Cartel.
+She then played the female lead in the Hindi action film Ground Zero, portraying the wife of BSF officer Narendra Nath Dhar Dubey, played by Emraan Hashmi; however, the film underperformed commercially.
+She also appeared in the Marathi ensemble comedy Gulkand, which emerged as one of the highest-grossing Marathi films of the year, earning ₹8.14 crore worldwide.
+Santosh Bhingarde of Sakal noted her usual style and wrote, "There is experience and understanding of emotions woven into each of her frames."

 Other work

 She owns Kolhapuri Maavle, a wrestling team in the Zee Maharashtra Kusti Dangal.

 Personal life

 Tamhankar got engaged to Amey Gosavi, a visual effects artist, on 7 April 2012.
 They were married on 15 December 2013 and divorced in 2015.

+She later began dating Marathi filmmaker Anish Joag.
+However, Sai confirmed their breakup in October 2024.